excellarateinc/voyage-app-angular1/readme_docs/best-practices.md

   // good
   const item = {};
   ```
-- Use computed property names when creating objects with dynamic property names.
+#### Use computed property names when creating objects with dynamic property names

     > Why?
 They allow you to define all the properties of an object in one place.